FrederoxDev/Bedrock-Modding-Wiki/docs/beginners-guide/first-client-function.md

 ![bds xrefs for atlas.items](/assets/beginners-guide/atlas-item-strings-bds.png)

 This is different to the client where the string is referenced 6 times.
+The difference in the amount of xrefs is likely because of functions that are only on the client, and therefore aren't on the server.

 ## Identifying which functions it isn't